agschaid/tour-de-spielplatz/README.md

 Install hugo.
 Needs to be the extended version.

-The theme is already checked in an does not need to be installed.
+The theme is already checked in and does not need to be installed separately.

 ## Development